 - meet members of your family/household (if applicable).

 Application and checks

 The next step involves submitting an application to your foster care agency who will need to carry out checks on you and your family.

-- criminal record checks for all adults living in the home
+- Child-related employment screening clearances through the Department for Communities and Social Inclusion for all adults living in the home

-- child protection checks (this involves contact with the education department)
+- child protection checks (this involves contact with the Department for Child Protection)

 - referee checks

 An assessment worker from the fostering agency will also confirm that your home is safe for children.